SymfonyCasts/netgen-layouts/sfcasts/frontend-item.md

 down here, the grid.
 You can see it's using `grid/3_columns.html.twig`.
 This is something we can control in the admin area.
 Click the grid.
 On the right, we're looking at the "Content" tab.
 But there's also a "Design" tab.
-Change this to 4 columns... and I'll hit "publish and continue editing".
+Change this to "4 columns"... and I'll hit "Publish and continue editing".

 If we refreshed now and reloaded the Twig profiler, we would see it rendering `4_columns.html.twig`.
 Then, hey!
 Inside of each column, it renders *our*